telerik/winforms-docs/scheduler/data-binding/working-with-resources.md

 To add resources to RadScheduler's Resource drop down (visible in the appointment dialog by default), you need to use the __Resources__ collection's __Add__ method and to pass a new __Resource__ instance.
 Pass a unique ID and a description in the constructor:

->note A Resource object also has an __Image__ property that is not displayed as of this writing.
+>tip A Resource object also has an __Image__ property that is not displayed as of this writing.
 In the near future, resource images will be displayed by the scheduler in the resource selection control.
 >

 #### Adding Resources